-For Piscotty, this can’t be the way that he imagined his 2017 going after signing a 6 year, $33.5 million extension in April.
-He is hitting .232/.340/.362 with 6 HR and a 90 wRC+ overall this season.
-That wRC+ represents a 25 point decline from the 115 wRC+ he put up last season and a 43 point decline from the 133 wRC+ he put up in 2015 following his MLB debut.
+Stephen Piscotty is hitting .232/.340/.362 with 6 home runs and a 90 wRC+ so far this season.
+That wRC+ represnts a 25 point decline from the 115 wRC+ he put up last season and a 43 point decline from the 133 wRC+ he put up in 2015 after his debut.

-The move is big for the Cardinals because they’ve had troubles with keeping their young players pointed in the right direction at the plate this season.
-Three of their eight Opening Day position players (Randal Grichuk, Aledmys Diaz, and now Piscotty) have spent time in Memphis to get right at the plate.
+The impact.
+6/10.
+The move is big for the Cardinals because they’ve had trouble keeping their young players pointed in the right direction at the plate this season.
+Three of their eight Opening Day players have now spent time in Memphis to get a chance to clear they head and get right at the plate.